 Sideload Android Apps on Chromebook without Developer Mode

 Developer Mode allows you to sideload Android apps on your Chromebook.
 However, it also weakens the security of Chrome OS.
-Though besides Developer Mode, you can also install Android apps from Play Store but it is not supported on all Chromebook models.
+Though besides Developer Mode, you can also install Android apps from the Play Store but it is not supported on all Chromebook models.
 So, to make it easy for developers to install and test their Android apps on Chromebook, Google extended support for sideloading Android APKs with the release of Chrome OS version 80.

-So, after you update your Chromebook to latest version, you will be able to install Android apps using APK files.
+So, after you update your Chromebook to the latest version, you will be able to install Android apps using APK files.
 And you won’t have to compromise the security of the Chromebook anymore.
 You just have to switch your Chromebook from Stable to Dev Channel.
 It won’t wipe your data either, so, it’s not a risky choice.

 SEE ALSO: How to Install Google Play Store on Windows 11 and Run Android Apps?